Thomas Eshelman: Baltimore Orioles

 The Phillies traded Eshelman to the Baltimore Orioles in exchange for international bonus allocations on June 10, 2019.
 Eshelman had posted a 1–1 record with a 2.77 ERA, 23 strikeouts, and a complete game for Lehigh Valley at the time of the trade.

 After making three starts for the Norfolk Tides of the International League, the Orioles promoted Eshelman to the major leagues to start against the Tampa Bay Rays on July 1.
 In his debut, he allowed two runs over five innings pitched.
 On September 2, Eshelman was designated for assignment.

 On July 31, 2020, Eshelman was selected to Baltimore's active roster.
 In 2020 for the Orioles, Eshelman pitched in 34 2/3 innings over 12 games, notching a 3–1 record, 3.89 ERA and 16 strikeouts.
 On November 25, Eshelman was designated for assignment.
 He elected free agency on December 3.

 On January 16, 2021, Eshelman re-signed with the Orioles organization on a minor league contract.
 The Orioles added Eshelman to their active roster on June 18, and designated him for assignment on August 1.
 On August 3, Eshelman cleared waivers and was assigned outright to Triple-A Norfolk.
 On September 19, the Orioles once more selected Eshelman's contract.
 Eshelman made 9 appearances for the Orioles in 2021, going 0–3 with a 7.16 ERA and 11 strikeouts.
 On October 25, Eshelman elected free agency.

 San Diego Padres

 On March 21, 2022, Eshelman signed a minor league contract with the San Diego Padres.
 He made 27 appearances split between the Double-A San Antonio Missions and Triple-A El Paso Chihuahuas, struggling to a 4-7 record and 5.76 ERA with 68 strikeouts across 114 innings pitched.
 Eshelman was released by the Padres organization on October 16.

-Post playing career
+Post-playing career

+San Diego Padres

 Eshelman announced his retirement from professional baseball on December 5, 2022, and that he will be joining the San Diego Padres organization as a pitching coach.
 On January 11, 2023, Eshelman was named the pitching coach of the Lake Elsinore Storm.
 He was named pitching coach of the Fort Wayne TinCaps for the 2024 season.

+Baltimore Orioles

+On February 3, 2026, Eshelman was announced as an upper-level pitching coordinator in the Baltimore Orioles organization.

+TCU

+On July 7, 2026, Eshelman was hired to serve as the pitching coach for the TCU Horned Frogs.